mohan2020/mpatel/site/content/about/_index.md

        Dr. Patel was the Founding Director of the Penn Medicine Nudge Unit from 2016 to 2021, the world’s first behavioral design team embedded within a health system.
 He led a 20+ person behavioral design team that focused on improving health and health care through the use of nudges, gamification, and wearables.
 Learn more about the Penn Medicine Nudge Unit [here](https://nudgeunit.upenn.edu).
     - title: Perelman School of Medicine
       description: >
-        Ralph Muller Presidential Associate Professor of Medicine at the Perelman School.
-Dr. Patel is on faculty at the Penn Medicine Center for Health Care Innovation and the Center for Health Incentives and Behavioral Economics.
+        Ralph Muller Presidential Professor of Medicine at the Perelman School.
+Dr. Patel was on the faculty until 2021 at the Penn Medicine Center for Health Care Innovation and the Center for Health Incentives and Behavioral Economics.
     - title: The Wharton School
       description: >
-        Ralph Muller Presidential Associate Professor of Health Care Management at the Wharton School.
+        Ralph Muller Presidential Professor of Health Care Management at the Wharton School.
 He is also the Co-Director of the Wharton MBA course on e-health.
     - title: Crescenz VA Medical Center
       description: >
         Staff physician at the Crescenz VA Medical Center in Philadelphia from 2012 to 2021.